Image Of An Athletic Woman Slicing Fruit While Preparing Smoothie In The Kitchen For Honing In On Her Marathon Nutrition

 BY Asker Jeukendrup

 Training for your marathon means more than just putting in miles.
-Having your nutrition plan dialed in for before, during, and after the race is equally important.
-This guide from sports nutrition expert Asker Jeukendrup will help you create the right plan for all aspects of your race day nutrition.
+Having a marathon nutrition plan dialed in for before, during, and after the race is equally important.
+This guide from sports nutrition expert Asker Jeukendrup will help you create the right plan for all aspects of your race-day nutrition.

-Training and nutrition are the two of the most important factors determining performance on race day.
-Most runners spend many hours per week training, planning, and preparing their training sessions, but how much time is spent on nutrition?
-Often, nutrition is taken for granted and this could jeopardize all the hours and days of hard training.
+Training and nutrition are the two most important factors determining performance on race day.
+Most runners spend many hours per week training, planning, and preparing for upcoming sessions, but how much time is spent on their marathon training nutrition?
+Marathon nutrition is often taken for granted, which can jeopardize all the hours and days of hard training

-Questions about what to eat before, during, and after the race are commonly asked by beginners and even advanced runners.
-Here is a quick guide to getting your nutrition for your marathon just right.
+Even advanced runners have questions regarding what to eat before, during, and after their race.
+Here is a quick guide to getting your marathon nutrition plan just right.

 How Do I Fuel for a Marathon?

-Interestingly, the story does not start the week before the race.
+Interestingly, marathon nutrition does not start the week before the race.
 Like training, it starts many weeks before the event!

 • Test a variety of food options in your training to determine which ones work best for you.